cltc-berkeley/c3ec/markdown/Clinic_Infrastructure/Virtual_Identities.md

 Your intent should be to make your profiles look real upon first glance and a longer second look.
 Secondly, you should try to keep your profiles alive, especially as realistic profiles take some effort and should look like they've existed for some time.

 * Create a regular schedule for logging in, posting content, or changing profile information.
-* Check email accounts for notifications for the social media platfroms.
-This may be concerning suspicious login activity, requests to change passwords, authentication requests via email or phone, requests for official ID cards.
+* Check email accounts for notifications from the social media platforms.
+These may concern suspicious login activity, requests to change passwords, authentication requests via email or phone, or requests for official ID cards.
 * Recheck your privacy settings regularly.
 * Reassess the needs and risks associated with the virtual identity.
 If there's no longer a need for an account which has already beeen used, you might delete the identity and its accounts and profiles for the sake of safety and efficiency.